bilge-ince/edb-ai-recommender/README.md

-# EDB AI Recommender
+# Intelligent Shopping Experience

-An intelligent shopping application showcasing AI-powered product recommendations using **OpenShift AI** and **EDB Postgres AI**.
+An intelligent shopping experience showcasing AI-powered product recommendations using **OpenShift AI** and **EDB Postgres AI**.
 The application demonstrates advanced machine learning capabilities including multimodal search, vector embeddings, and AI-generated content summarization powered by OpenShift AI's Elyra pipelines and model serving, with EDB Postgres AI's AIDB extension for vector operations.
+It enhances the user shopping experience by presenting similar items and providing summarized insights from user reviews.

 ## 🌟 Features